Not Very Resilient

 Contributing sources

-Excavating and Loading Machine and Dragline Operators, Surface Mining are somewhat less resilient to AI impacts than most occupations, according to our analysis of 5 sources.
+Excavating and Loading Machine and Dragline Operators, Surface Mining are less resilient to AI impacts than most occupations, according to our analysis of 5 sources.

 Learn more about how you can thrive in this position

-This role is somewhat resilient
+This role is not very resilient

 Read full analysisAnalysis of Current AI Resilience